 1. Wait for the right weather

 Of course we check the weather forecast before we set off.
 However, when we’re walking with the children, we are prepared to postpone the walk if the forecast is poor.
-It took us a year before we got the magic combination of school holiday and decent enough weather to walk the Cumbria Way.
-(It finally came along in an October half term 2018).
+It took us a year before we got the magic combination of school holidays and decent enough weather to walk the Cumbria Way.
+(It finally came along in October half term 2018).

 The odd rain shower isn’t a problem. as long as the children are dressed for it.
 Nothing kills a walk quicker than cold, wet children.
 The main weather considerations are wind speed, wind direction (ideally we want it on our back) and night-time temperatures if we’re camping out.

 We spend as much consideration on outdoor kit for the children as we do for ourselves.
 However, we need to balance this against our low-cost philosophy, and the irritating thing about children is that they grow out of things so quickly!

 There are ways to make this more cost-effective:

 - Look after the stuff and pass it down to the next child.
 We have two boys and two girls, so anything we buy has to work for both genders.
 No pink, sparkly items!

 - Spend money on the gear that really makes a difference – decent waterproofs, boots and sleeping bag.